dynamsoft-docs/barcode-reader-docs-server/programming/dotnet/release-notes/dotnet-10.md

 # Release Notes for .NET Edition - 10.x

+## 10.2.12 (06/19/2024)

+- Fixed a bug that caused 32-bit applications to crash on startup under .NET Framework.

 ## 10.2.11 (06/12/2024)

 - Fixed a bug where calling the method `GetSimplifiedSettings` would throw a `System.IO.FileNotFoundException` with the message "Could not load file or assembly ...".